EVIDENCE BASED TREATMENT

 My approach to therapy

 The heart of my work is based in Cognitive Behavioural Therapy (CBT), which is a therapeutic approach that is evidence based and its the gold-standard treatment for the most common psychological issues such as anxiety and depression.
-My approach also includes Acceptance and Commitment Therapy (ACT), Schema Therapy , Assertiveness Therapy and mindfulness-based approaches.
+My approach also includes Acceptance and Commitment Therapy (ACT), Schema Therapy , Assertiveness Therapy, Attachment based approaches and mindfulness-based approaches.
 For me, it's important that individual therapy includes treatment tailored to your particular needs.
 I'd like to offer you a space to gain whatever it is you need and are searching for and to achieve your therapeutic goals.

 Duration of treatment